wedevelopnl/silverstripe-icon-manager/README.md

 # Silverstripe Icon Manager
 Silverstripe Icon Manager is a module to simply add and manage custom SVG icons across a website.

 ## Requirements
-* silverstripe/cms ^4.0
+* See `composer.json` requirements

 ## Installation
-* `composer require thewebmen/silverstripe-icon-manager`
+* `composer require wedevelopnl/silverstripe-icon-manager`
 * Run a `dev/build`
-* Go to the admin => Custom Icons and you can now add/manage custom icons
+* Go to the CMS > 'Custom Icons' and you can now add/manage custom icons

 ### Further configuration